thberger/bitcore/README.md

-# JIGTR - JIRA Issues by Git Tag Reporter
+# JIGTR - JIRA Issues by Git Commits Reporter

+Simple tool tells you what you committed during the day into your Stash repositories.
+ This may come handy in the next daily stand-up meeting.

+## How does it work?

-Simple tool to fetch all Git commits that are associated with a certain Git tag and try to extract JIRA issues from the commit messages.
-Works with Stash and Bitbucket.
+The tool fetches all of *your* Git commits spread over multiple repositories.
+It looks up the JIRA summaries if issues are referenced in the commit messages.

+## What do I need?

+- Java Runtime installed
+- Access to a Stash/BitBucket server
+- Access to a JIRA server (optionally)

+## What technologies are used?

 The project is based on Spring Boot 1.4.x and Retrofit 2.0.

 ## Build

+Build it with Maven:

     mvn package